One-dimensional reduction of viscous jets. I. Theory: Conclusion

 \section{Conclusion}

 We have developed all the theoretical tools which are required to obtain a general one-dimensional description of curved fibers.
-From a theoretical point of view, our $2+1$ splitting, our use of fiber adapted coordinates, and more importantly our parameterization of the velocity field in terms of STF tensors allow for a clear discussion about constraints and dynamical equations.
-It avoids the cluttered component by component expressions which are usual in such context~\citep{Wilmott1992}, and it bears a more transparent geometrical meaning since all quantities are analyzed in terms of their monopole, dipole, quadrupole and higher order multipoles.
+A concrete application for toroidal viscous fibers is presented separately in \citet{PitrouPRE2}.
+From a theoretical point of view, our $2+1$ splitting, our use of fiber adapted coordinates, and more importantly our parametrization of the velocity field in terms of STF tensors allow for a clear discussion about constraints and dynamical equations.
+It avoids the cluttered component by component expressions which are usual in such context~\citep{Wilmott1992}, and it bears a more transparent geometrical meaning since all quantities are analyzed in terms of their monopole, dipole, quadrupole, and higher order multipoles.
 We find that it is the natural language which allows to overcome the complexity of equations for curved viscous fibers.
 Indeed, the use of an adapted formalism is the key to understand in depth apparently complex problems.
 From a practical or computational point of view, this STF based approach is very powerful as it is possible to handle tensors with appropriate abstract tensor packages, and to this end we used {\it xAct}~\citep{xAct}.
 The corresponding notebooks are available upon request from the author.